Answering Service Pricing: How to Compare Apples and Oranges

 Let’s say that an average ‘take a message’ call takes 45 seconds to gather the name, phone number and message.
 In this instance, you would only page for a fraction of a minute.

-With per call pricing, you would pay the full per call rate.
+With the per-call pricing model, you would pay the full per call rate.

 If you received a wrong number call lasting only 6 seconds, time billing only counts as a single minute increment towards the minutes in your plan.
 Per call pricing counts this call as a full ‘call’.
 Not ideal under any circumstance, right?